vijusuren/my-MS2/README.md

 1. As a user, I want to find the game a challenge but not hard.

     * The game is very simple memory game with no hard level.The instruction are given below the heading.
-      Easily uderstand by both the kids and adults.
+      Easily understand by both the kids and adults.
     * The moves and matches display in the side of the screen.
 If they are playing on mobile it will display in the top of the page.

-2. As a user, I want to learn some intersting information about animal.
+2. As a user, I want to learn some interesting information about animal.

     * The second page of the site is information about animal.
 User can learn some interesting facts about animal.
     * Tested dropdown menu on all devices to make sure it showed ok.